-Besides, there's no difference in visibility between a threaded essay and a short tweet, which I believe is unfair given that they aren't equal to each other.
-I'll put it this way: writing an essay on Twitter is an equivalent of writing an essay on toilet paper.
-Yes, as a reader I think Twitter sucks this much as a blogging platform and long text pieces deserve better.
+Besides, there’s no difference in visibility between a threaded essay and a short tweet, which I believe is unfair given that they aren’t equal to each other.
+I’ll put it this way: writing an essay on Twitter is an equivalent of writing an essay on toilet paper.
+Yes, as a reader I think Twitter sucks this much as a blogging platform.
 Even Medium.com, which I hate for different reasons, is miles better as a home for your essays.

-If you value your readers' time, write long pieces, but give them readability and discoverability they deserve rather than opting for a lazy option.
-Even posting them on external services like TwitLonger and linking them is better if you don't want to start a blog.
+If you value your readers’ time, write long pieces, but give them readability and discoverability they deserve rather than opting for a lazy option.
+Even posting them on external services like TwitLonger and linking them is better if you don’t want to start your own blog.

 In the end it doesn’t even matter

-And that is roughly what I wanted to say about Twitter.
+And that’s what I wanted to say about Twitter.
 It sometimes frustrates the heck out of me.
 I genuinely believe its management team has no clear product vision.
 I believe alternative takes on social media, such as Mastodon, deserve more mainstream attention if we want to live in a healthy society.

 But I do keep coming back to Twitter because, well, it’s there and I can’t help that.
 Sheesh.